-One of the greatest events that had ever occurred in the history of the world was the crucifixion of Jesus Christ at Calvary.
+One of the most significant events that had ever occurred in the history of the world was the crucifixion of Jesus Christ at Calvary.
 It was a horrible and despicable act, which had been preordained and deemed necessary for the atonement of sin.
 Those who saw this historic event saw love triumph over evil.
-The proverbial captives who were bound and blind folded were set free–not because they were innocent.
-But because of the prevailing grace of God.
-Here, is how the apostle Paul puts it: “For by grace, you have been been granted a stay of execution through faith.
+The proverbial captives who were bound and blindfolded were set free–not because they were innocent.
+But because of the grace of God.
+Here, is how the apostle Paul puts it: “For by grace, you have been granted a stay of execution through faith.
 And this is not your own doing; it is the gift of God, and not a result of works, so no one should boast” (Ephesians 2:8-9).

-Surely, the keeper of the flame thought he had the condemned (You and I) in his grasps forever, but Jesus armed with instructions from His father, stepped up to the execution stake and paid the ransom with His life.
+Admittedly, the keeper of the flame thought he had the condemned (You and I) in his grasps forever, but Jesus armed with instructions from His father stepped up to the execution stake and paid the ransom with His life.
 It was not His will but that of His father, the righteous Judge who had handed down the death sentence many years earlier.

 Still, we are not free from blame yet.
 We are on probation.
 Therefore, if we do not break up our folly grounds and turned from our wicked ways, we could still end up in the enemy’s clutches once again.
 Many will argue, and I have in the past that Jesus died for sins once and for all.
 However, after reading Matthew 7: 21-23 I realized that Jesus’ death on the cross saved humanity from imminent destruction but most assuredly not forever.